Kattis/kattis-cli/README.md

 # Kattis CLI
 Kattis online judge command line tool written in Python.
 Runs both in Python 2 and in Python 3.

+# Install the client

+Run `git clone https://github.com/Kattis/kattis-cli` to clone the repository.
+To run the client, `cd` into the `kattis-cli` directory and run `python submit.py`.

+The repository also contains files for running the submission client as a command from anywhere on your file system.
+Checkout the instructions for your operating system to see how to proceed.

+## Windows
+To run the client as a global command, you need to add the `kattis-cli` to your `%PATH%` variable.
+To do that, run `setx PATH "%PATH%;C:\Users\user\Desktop\kattis-cli"` where `C:\Users\user\Desktop\kattis-cli` is the path to your cloned repository.
+You can now run the command `kattis` from anywhere!

 # Configuration file

 Before running the submission client, you need to [download a configuration file](https://open.kattis.com/download/kattisrc).
 This file includes a secret personal token that allows you to log in.
 It should be placed in your home directory, or in the same directory as `submit.py`, and be called `.kattisrc`.